ydahal1/ydahal1/jokes.md

-I always wanted to look into why I procrastinate, but I keep putting it off.
+Why did the sentence fail the driving test?
+It never came to a full stop.

 [
-Tue Feb 10 00:44:35 UTC 2026
+Wed Feb 11 00:43:35 UTC 2026
  ]